 Due to Pancreatic Cancer being diagnosed at such a late stage, to the point where survival rates are below 5% of over 5 years; it’s a shock to learn that medication which can drastically improve the lives of Pancreatic Cancer patients is not being prescribed.
 This is Medical Negligence.

 There is already Medical Negligence in the terms of late diagnoses and misdiagnoses of Pancreatic Cancer, not taking into account the fact that PERT tablets are not being prescribed.
 If you believe this is you, you may be entitled to make a claim for compensation.

 To read our article on Medical Negligence, as well as Contacting Leading Liverpool Medical Negligence Solicitors, click the link below:

 See: – Medical Negligence

 How Can I Make A Claim?

 If you received a misdiagnosis or delayed cancer diagnosis, you should be able to claim for medical negligence.
 For more information on who can claim see our specialist website: dependency claims, who can claim.

 When a loved one has died due to misdiagnosis of cancer, it’s possible to recover compensation on their behalf.
 You may be able to claim if you are the spouse or child of the deceased, or if you’re the parent of a child.
 Often there is a three-year time limit after the date of the death to make a claim so you must provide your solicitor with instructions quickly.
 The three year period may be extended.
 However, the sooner a claim is made the better.

 In any case, a delay to cancer treatment often means the disease could spread further, reducing the chance of survival.
 If you can prove your delayed cancer diagnosis was caused by medical negligence, then you may have a claim.

 If you think you are eligible for a Clinical Negligence Claim.
 Call On: 0151 724 7121.
-Or, get in contact via our
+Or, get in contact with our personal injury solicitors.

 Website: Contact Us | Hutcheon Law